Senthil-Kumar-710/Eligibility-for-Admission/README.md

 ## Aim:
 To write C# program to find the eligibility for admission to an engineering course.

+## Algorithnm:
+### Step 1:
+Create new class
+### Step 2:
+Initiate the variables for maths, physics and chemistry and get the value from the user.
+### Step 3:
+Check for the given criteria for eligibility using if-else statements.
+### Step 4:
-	@@ -16,7 +16,7 @@ Display whether the person is eligible for admission or not based on the given c
+Display whether the person is eligible for admission or not based on the given criteria.

 ## Program:
 ```
 /*